hyperledger/fabric/docs/source/ledger/ledger.md

 Let's now turn our attention from the world state to the blockchain.
-Whereas the world state contains a set of facts relating to the current state of a set of business objects, the blockchain is an historical record of the facts about how these objects arrived at their current states.
+Whereas the world state contains a set of facts relating to the current state of a set of business objects, the blockchain is a historical record of the facts about how these objects arrived at their current states.
 The blockchain has recorded every previous version of each ledger state and how it has been changed.